You, a production professional, know how to make script sides.

 StudioBinder will grant you multiple formatting options when printing.
 You can add page breaks after scenes or shoot days, and you can include tagged elements as you wish.
 Then, when creating your PDF, you can have up to 16 pages per sheet.

-Exporting sides
+Exporting script sides

-5. Assemble and distribute the sides
+5. Assemble and send script sides

-Attach sides to a call sheet
+Attach and send script sides with a call sheet

 UP NEXT